 Instead of copper wires, fibre broadband connections rely on fibre-optic cables for at least some of the connection.
 Fibre-optic cables can transmit data faster, hence the boost in broadband speed.

 There are several different types of fibre broadband connections, and which one you have determines the speeds you can expect.
-The most widely available is known as fibre to the cabinet, which uses fibre-optic cables from the exchange to the green cabinets you see on your street.
-The rest of the connection then relies on copper wires, making it slower than 'full fibre', or fibre to the home.
+The most widely available is known as fibre to the cabinet (FTTC), which uses fibre-optic cables from the exchange to the green cabinets you see on your street.
+The rest of the connection then relies on copper wires, making it slower than 'full fibre', or fibre to the premises (FTTP).

 It's a common misconception that fibre is expensive and hard to get.
-It's true that full fibre connections are limited in availability (for now), but fibre to the cabinet connections are now available to over 95% of the UK and are roughly on par with prices for ADSL.
+It's true that full fibre connections are limited in availability (for now), but fibre to the cabinet connections are now available to over 95% of the UK and are fairly similar to prices for ADSL.

-You can use our fibre broadband postcode checker to find out which providers offer fibre-optic broadband in your area.
+Take a look at our fibre broadband page to find out which providers offer fibre-optic broadband in your area.